mrsmarah/reading-notes/README.md

 # Code 201 Reading Notes

-Here is the table of content forall the readings :
+Here is the table of content for all the readings :

 | Class num | Topic / link |